Azure/Communication/releasenotes/acs-calling-ios-sdk-release-notes.md

 - `RendererView` Issues when joining a call with a reused `groupId` https://github.com/Azure/Communication/issues/111

 ## v1.0.0-beta.7 (2020-12-17)
-This release notes for December 17, 2020 will only contain changes for ACS Calling iOS SDK.

 **Latest XCode 12.3 does not support frameworks where lipo was used to combine simulator and arm builds, we will address this issue in the next release.**